Writing challenge objectives users actually finish

 When to skip

-When tighter objective design will not save the campaign
+When tighter objective design will not save the engagement

 Common mistakes